aragon/protocol/docs/4-entry-points/2-controller.md

 - **Actor:** External entity in charge of maintaining the protocol modules (modules governor)
 - **Inputs:**
     - **New modules' IDs:** List of IDs of the new modules to be set
-    - **New modules' address:** List of addresses of the new modules to be set
+    - **New modules' addresses:** List of addresses of the new modules to be set
-    - **New modules' IDs to be linked :** List of IDs of the modules to be linked in the new modules to be set
+    - **New modules' links:** List of IDs of the modules to be linked in the new modules being set
-    - **Current modules to be synced:** List of addresses of current modules to be linked based on the new modules' IDs to be set
+    - **Current modules to be synced:** List of addresses of current modules to be re-linked to the new modules being set
 - **Authentication:** Only modules governor
 - **Pre-flight checks:**
     - Ensure both input lists have the same length
     - Ensure that the module addresses are contracts
     - Ensure that all the modules to be linked actually exist
 - **State transitions:**
-    - Save all the modules' address for their corresponding module ID
+    - Save all the modules' addresses for their corresponding module ID
     - Link the implementations of the requested module IDs in the new modules set
     - Link the implementations of the new modules set in the requested current modules